becheran/mlc/README.md

 ### Download Binaries

-To download a compiled binary version of mlc go to [github releases](https://github.com/becheran/mlc/releases) and download the binaries compiled for `x86_64-unknown-linux-gnu`.
+To download a compiled binary version of *mlc* go to [github releases](https://github.com/becheran/mlc/releases) and download the binaries compiled for `x86_64-unknown-linux-gnu`.

 ### CI/CD Pipeline Integration

-To integrate mlc in your CI pipeline running in a linux x86_64 environment you can add the following commands to download mlc:
+To integrate *mlc* in your CI pipeline running in a *linux x86_64 environment* you can add the following commands to download the tool:

 ``` bash
 curl -L https://github.com/becheran/mlc/releases/download/v0.9.2/mlc -o mlc
 chmod +x mlc
 ```

-For example take a look at the [ntest repo](https://github.com/becheran/ntest) which uses mlc in the CI pipeline.
+For example take a look at the [ntest repo](https://github.com/becheran/ntest/blob/master/.gitlab-ci.yml) which uses *mlc* in the CI pipeline.

 ## Usage

-Once you have mlc installed it canned just be called from the command line.
+Once you have *mlc* installed, it can be called from the command line.
 The following call will check all links in markup files found in the current folder and all subdirectories:

 ``` bash
 mlc
 ```

-Another example would be to call mlc on a certain directory or file:
+Another example is to call *mlc* on a certain directory or file:

 ``` bash
 mlc ./docs
 ```

-Call mlc with the `--help` flag to display all available cli arguments:
+Call *mlc* with the `--help` flag to display all available cli arguments:

 ``` bash
 mlc -h